 Elderly Gaming – Statistics and Benefits

-The number of people over the age of 55 who play computer games is on the rise, and has been for the last few years.
-Back in 2016, it was reported that one in four people of this age and over had a games console in their home, with the majority not having any children living at the home.
+The number of gamers over the age of 55 is on the rise and has been for the last few years.
+Back in 2016, it was reported that one in four people over 55 had a games console in their home.

-The creators of Bejewelled did their own research and found that of their estimated 150 million consumers, 71% of players were older than 40.
-Meanwhile, 47% of their players were over the age of 50.
+The creators of Bejewelled, an incredibly popular mobile game, found that 47% of their estimated 150 million players worldwide were over the age of 50.

 Donald Smith – Silver Gamer

 Of course, one of the main reasons that anyone plays games is for fun!
 With the rise of online gaming, you can play with your friends and family, or try your skill against strangers from all over the globe.
 Therefore, gaming can be a great way to stave off loneliness.
 Gaming communities are popping up online all the time – there are plenty of forums and groups to join if you’re looking for new people to talk to and play against.

 Donald Smith, 79, is a regular gamer and has been playing for many years now.
 He said:

 “I enjoy playing my computer games, they are the best form of entertainment especially as there’s a lot of rubbish on TV nowadays.
 I have played computer games like Call of Duty, but I now enjoy playing a Facebook game called Lexulous, which is basically Scrabble.
 With Lexulous, you can play with friends, select random opponents or let them select you.
 They can be from anywhere in the world, & I regularly play against opponents in the USA, although the time difference can be challenging.”